- Research suggests that differences in the way our brains process a chemical called galanin may make some of us less

 As Robert Sapolsky argues in his book, Why Zebras Don’t Get Ulcers, our human stress response systems were designed to respond to acute, time-limited stressors that normally require a physical response.
 When our ancestors had chased off that marauding tiger, they could relax and eat.
 The stressors in today’s world are much more chronic and less able to be controlled by taking action, and we often don’t get the break afterward to recover and regroup.
 Financial stress, loneliness, constant fighting with loved ones, being bullied, long commutes, academic or job demands, or unemployment can drag on, triggering a cascade of effects across many areas of our lives.
 When stresses hit us one after the other without time for recovery, they can leave us depleted and despondent, with insufficient pep to bounce back.

 You may be feeling bad because you’re sitting around brooding about life’s disappointments or trying to find a reason why things aren’t going your way.
-Research studies by University of Michigan psychologist Susan Nolen-Hoeksema and colleagues show that sitting around thinking about about your negative mood or negative events just makes everything worse!
-One negative thought leads to another until you get buried in a mountain of problems and negative predictions.
-This leads to a loss of perspective and motivation that interferes with actually doing something about the problem!
+Research studies by University of Michigan psychologist Susan Nolen-Hoeksema and colleagues show that sitting around thinking about about your negative mood or negative events just makes everything worse.
+One negative thought leads to another, and then another—until you get buried in a mountain of problems and negative predictions.
+This can easily lead to a loss of perspective and motivation, one that can interfere with actually taking action aimed at addressing the problem.
 If you find yourself in a negative thinking cycle, get up immediately and do something else pleasant or neutral to engage your mind.
 This can be as simple as emptying the dishwasher, rearranging your closet, going for a walk, talking to a friend or getting on with a work project.